drvinceknight/Nashpy/docs/reference/stochastic-fictitious-play.rst

 in standard fictitious play, where a small change in the data can lead to an abrupt change in behaviour."

-The algorithm is designed to reach convergence in cases where fictitious play does not converge.
+The algorithm is designed to converge in cases where fictitious play does not converge.
 Note that in some cases this will require a thoughtful choice of the :code:`etha` and :code:`epsilon_bar` parameters.